+A statement on the GGP Team discussion concerning the impact of the proposed recommendations which could consider areas such as economic, competition, operations, privacy and other rights, scalability and feasibility.

+Appendices

 Information regarding the members of the GGD Team

-A statement on the GGP Team discussion concerning the impact of the proposed recommendations which could consider areas such as economic, competition, operations, privacy and other rights, scalability and feasibility.
+Compilation of Stakeholder Group and Constituency Statements

+Compilation of any statements received from any ICANN Supporting Organization or Advisory Committee

+GGD analysis of public comments

-These elements may be included as content within the GNSO Guidance Recommendation(s) Report or by reference to information posted on an ICANN website or wiki (such as through a hyperlink).
+The Appendix elements may be included in full in the appendices or may be referenced to information posted on an ICANN website or wiki (such as through a hyperlink)within the main body of the report .

 The Proposed GNSO Guidance Recommendation(s) Report should be delivered to the GNSO Council and posted for a public comment period of not less than 30 days.
 If such a public comment period would coincide with an ICANN Public Meeting, the GGP Team is strongly encouraged to extend the public comment period for a minimum of seven (7) days.
 The GGP Team is encouraged to explore other means to solicit input than the traditional public comment forum such as, for example, the use of a survey which might allow for asking more targeted questions.